Nicholas0350/nicholasgousis/project/gotomarket/daily-routine.md

 10-15 minutes at the end of coding sessions to share one insight or learning could help start building visibility while you develop the technical side.

-### Keep a "parking lot" note
- for compliance insights that come to mind while coding